Loki-Astari/geeky-nextjs/content/posts/CommonMistakes.md

 ```

 ### 2: Prefixing identifiers with &#39;&#95;&#39;
-A lot of developers new to C++ try to learn by browsing the standard libraries and getting there habits from things done there or bring conventions from their current favorite languages into there C++ code.
+Many developers new to C++ try to learn by browsing the standard libraries and getting their habits from things done there or bringing conventions from their current favorite languages into their C++ code.
 One of the things they ultimately pick up on is using '&#95;' as a prefix for identifiers.

-Though technically not wrong in all situations the actual rules on using the '&#95;' as an identifier prefix are non trivial.
-Thus making it a habit will eventually get you burnt.
-The issue is that most identifiers that have prefix '&#95;' are reserved for use by the implementation, thus the compiler/linker may potentially do special things with them.
+Though technically not wrong in all situations, the actual rules on using the '&#95;' as an identifier prefix are nontrivial.
+Thus, making it a habit will eventually get you burnt.
+The issue is that most identifiers with prefix '&#95;' are reserved for use by the implementation.
+Thus, the compiler/linker may potentially do special things with them.
 You can read up on the issue here: [What are the rules about using an underscore in a C++ identifier?](https://stackoverflow.com/q/228783/14065).

 ### 3: void main()
-There are only two valid declarations from main in C++
+There are only two valid declarations for `main()` in C++

-main.cpp
+#### main.cpp
 ```c
 // Version 1: You don't care about command line parameters. int main()